gtronset/beets-filetote/README.md

 > [!WARNING]
 > The fields mentioned above are not usable within other plugins such as `inline`.
 > That said, `inline` and other plugins should work without issue [unless otherwise
-> specified here](#filetote-compatibility-with-other-plugins).
+> specified here].

 The full set of [built-in functions] are also supported, except for `%aunique`, which will return an empty string.

 > [!IMPORTANT]
-> If there are rename rules set that result with multiple files that will have the
+> By default, if there are rename rules set that result with multiple files having the
-> exact same filename, only the first file will be added to the library; other files
+> exact same filename in the destination, only the first file will be added, and subsequent
-> that subsequently match will not be saved/renamed.
-To work around this,
-> `$old_filename` can be used in conjunction with other fields to help with adding
-> uniqueness to each name.
+> files will be skipped to avoid overwriting.
+This behavior is configurable, see the
+> [Handling Duplicate Artifacts] section for details on how to change this to keep or
+> overwrite files.

 [the standard metadata values]: https://beets.readthedocs.io/en/stable/reference/pathformat.html#available-values
+[Check the section on multi-discs]: #advanced-renaming-for-multi-disc-albums
+[unless otherwise specified here]: #filetote-compatibility-with-other-plugins
 [built-in functions]: http://beets.readthedocs.org/en/stable/reference/pathformat.html#functions
+[Handling Duplicate Artifacts]: #handling-duplicate-artifacts-duplicate_action

 ##### Subpath Renaming Example